 1. Align motor harness/grommet at ~7 o'clock (facing installer) and align the bottom flats on right and left sides of fan stator with fan deck ribs.
-Drop fan assembly down into fan deck opening and slide back until stator is under the rear fan deck brackets.
-2. Align (if necessary) two front holes and fasten stator to fan deck with 8 #10 x 5/8-in. hex head screws (P/N: AL48AM217).
+Drop fan assembly down into fan deck opening and slide back until aluminum stator is under the rear fan deck brackets.
+2. Replace four front brackets and secure each with 2 #10 x 5/8-in. hex head screws (P/N: AL48AM217).
 Tighten to 50 in.-lb (5.65 Nm).
 3. Reconnect wires for stator temperature limit switch.
+4. Pull motor harness tight through grommet and plug it in to the control box harness and secure in the corner with snap-in wire tie.